-There are a few cases where you can continue to run your AC, but you do so at your own risk.
+There are some cases where you can continue to run your AC, but you do so at your own risk.
 It's difficult to answer this question without inspecting your system.

 When should I do something about the noise?

 We recommend calling a professional as soon as you suspect there's a problem with your air conditioner.
-While AC repairs can be stressful and an unexpected cost, it's better to get problems fixed right away.
+While AC repairs can be stressful and an unexpected expense, it's best to get problems fixed right away.
 Getting a professional could help minimize future expenses and keep your system running longer.

 Not sure if your air conditioner is making any of these noises?
 Please fill out the form below for a free, in-home consultation.